-The movements of a single whale marked in May and recovered in September may represent limited evidence that there was an Aleutian Islands stock of sei whales (Figures 11 and 12).
-The Aleutian Islands area was formerly a dense sei whale ground (5a and 5b) and whaling was closely associated with the oceanic front formed at the conjunction of the Alaska Stream and the northern extension of the Kuroshio Current (Nasu 1966).
+The movements of a single whale marked in May and recovered in September may represent limited evidence that there had been an Aleutian Islands stock of sei whales (Figs. 12 and 13).
+The Aleutian Islands area was formerly a dense sei whale ground (Figs. 6a and 6b) and whaling was closely associated with the oceanic front formed at the conjunction of the Alaska Stream and the northern extension of the Kuroshio Current and the North Pacific Current (Nasu 1966)).